 - Divide batter in half and pour into prepared baking pans.
 Place in the middle of the oven and bake for 30-35 minutes.
 Let cool on a cooling rack.

-- Make chocolate icing while cakes cool (see recipe below)
+- Make chocolate icing while cakes cool (see recipe below).

 - Once cake is cool you can ice your cake.
 You can either do 2 layers or 4.
 For 4 layers, cut each chocolate cake in half, trying your best to keep an even cut all the way through.
 Note: if doing 2 layers cut the chocolate icing recipe in half.

 - On a cake stand put a little dollop of icing, place your first layer on top and press down.
 This will create a seal so your cake doesn’t slide around while you ice it.